Electroweak Symmetry Breaking without the $\mu^2$ Term: Self Consistency of the Setup

 which is a ${\cal O}(10\%)$ effect.
 We show the resulting potential as a red dashed line in Figure~\ref{fig:V}.
 It becomes a little bit flatter before the zero of the undisturbed potential and a bit steeper afterwards.
-Moreover, there arises a tiny maximum at low values of $|H|$, such that the origin is a minimum - however it corresponds to $(V+\Delta V)=0$ and thus lies much higher than the global minimum at $|H|=v/\sqrt 2$.
-The overall changes are very modest.
+Moreover, there arises a tiny maximum at low values of $|H|$, such that the origin is a minimum - which however lies much higher than the global minimum at $|H|=v/\sqrt 2$.